 The museum showcases a variety of Victorian artifacts from the same era as King Kalakaua and Queen Kapiolani.
 Items at The Palace include beautiful koa wood furniture, portraits, kapa fabric, feather work, Hawaiian quilts, ornaments and other artifacts.

 Also, on a special Sunday each month, the Hulihe‘e Palace puts on the Afternoon at Hulihe‘e Palace.
-Open to the public, this cultural day has hula, mele chants, free music and performances from the Hulihee Palace Band and the Merrie Monarchs Chorale.
+Open to the public, this cultural day has hula dancing, oli chants, and kanikapila free Hawaiian music performances from the Hulihee Palace Band and the Merrie Monarchs Chorale.
 Celebrate Hawaiian culture on the lawn of the Palace at this family friendly event.

 Besides the Hulihe’e Royal Palace, other historic landmarks in Kailua-Kona include Mokuaikaua Church, which is right across the street and Hawaii’s first Christian Church.
 Ahuena Heiau is also in Kailua-Kona and is a temple of peace and prosperity built by King Kamehameha I.